 Chris offers a wealth of knowledge from his background teaching and practicing law.
 In his legal practice, Chris represents clients with issues related to consumer law, bankruptcy, bankruptcy litigation, and civil litigation.
-Chris also currently holds an appointment as an adjunct professor with the University of Minnesota Law School where he co-instructs the consumer bankruptcy clinic and Duberstein Moot Court Competition team.
-While in law school, Chris was the student director of the bankruptcy clinic and the recipient of 2011 Outstanding Clinical Student Award from the Clinical Legal Education Association for his participation in Consumer Bankruptcy Clinic.
+In addition to his legal practice, Chris held an appointment as an adjunct professor with the University of Minnesota Law School where he was a co-instructor of the consumer bankruptcy clinic and Duberstein Moot Court Competition team.
+While in law school, Chris was the student director of the bankruptcy clinic and the recipient of 2011 Outstanding Clinical Student Award from the Clinical Legal Education Association for his participation in the Consumer Bankruptcy Clinic.
 After graduation, Chris was a fellow with Volunteer Lawyer’s Network.
-Since completing his fellowship, Chris has also gained significant experience in financial services litigation and securities litigation related to Residential Mortgage Backed Securities.
+Since completing his fellowship, Chris has also gained significant experience in financial services litigation and securities litigation related to Residential Mortgage-Backed Securities.

 Chris received his J.D. from the University of Minnesota Law School and his B.A. in Philosophy from the University of Wisconsin.

-Chris enjoys spending time with his wife and son, cycling, camping, woodworking and playing guitar.
+Chris enjoys spending time with his wife and kids, cycling, camping, woodworking and playing guitar.

 Membership & Affiliations